ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 }
 ```

-Everything above we can get from a `TypeMembersMap`, converting to a `ClassMembersMap`.
+Everything above we can get from a `TypeMembersMap`, converting to a `ClassMembersMap` (and adding the constructor to the class map).
 What we can't get are the function bodies.
 There's a number of statements to consider:

 - If we're moving a point from red to blue,
   - Is `this.#redPoints` greater than zero?
 If not, throw.